Akhil-77/Akhil-77/README.md

 ![Header](./Github-Banner-Image.png)
 <h3 align="center">Kaggle Expert | Data Science | Machine Learning | Graphic Design </h3>

-<h4 align="center">I am a 3rd Year Student at Pandit Deendayal Energy University pursuing B.Tech in CSE.
+<h4 align="center">I am an upcoming Graduate student at Arizona State University.
 I like to Code, Design, Innovate and Experiment.
 I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity.</h4>
 <br>
 <h1 align="center">Technology Stack 💻  </h1>